Getting Started Edit

 jobNotifiable Edit

-filter should be given a Job
+The jobNotifiable filter should be given a Job id.

 notified about changes to the specified job.

-It is available on only the User
+It is available on only the User entity.

 notificationType Edit

-filter should be given an integer representing
+The notificationType filter should be given an integer representing

 the notification type (for a complete list, see the enum definition in